galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

 Finally, let's parse the `transition between haploid and diploid coverage depths` parameter.
+This will be used as threshold to discriminate between haploid and diploid depths.

 > ### {% icon hands_on %} Hands-on: Get transition parameter
 > 1. {% tool [Advanced Cut](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_cut_tool/1.1.0) %} with the following parameters: